Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 secret = env.MustGet("API_SECRET") // panics: env variable missing: API_SECRET

-MustGetBool · panic
+MustGetBool

-MustGetBool panics if missing or invalid.
+MustGetBool returns a required bool or panics when the value is missing or invalid.

 Example: gate features explicitly